Understanding Raw Footage: Raw Wedding Footage. What You're Really Asking For

 Possibly transcode them to something your computer can play

-⏳ That’s hours of labor outside the original package.
+⏳ This amounts to hours of extra labor beyond the original package.

-3. Raw Footage Isn’t Meant to Be Viewed as a Final Product
+3. Raw Footage Isn’t Intended to Be Viewed as a Final Product

-Most couples are surprised by what raw footage actually looks like.
-It’s not polished, and often includes:
+Many couples are surprised to learn how raw footage actually appears.
+It's not polished and often contains:

 Long pauses or out-of-focus moments